runemadsen/runemadsen-2012/writings/printing-code/index.md

 ### Assignment for next week

 * This week you're going to design a word.
 Pick a word and make a typeface around it.
 The important thing is that you draw the letters using some kind of rule-based logic.
 Look at the examples I showed in class, and try to come up with your own typeface system - even if it's very simple.
+Your goal is to convince me that you can make a typeface that is better constructed in code than in Illustrator.

 Week 5: Grid Systems